projectara/greybus-spec/source/bridged_phy.rst

 Greybus UART Send Data Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus UART start transmission operation allows the AP to request the UART device begin transmission of characters.
+The Greybus UART start transmission operation requests that the UART device begin transmission of characters.
 One or more characters to be transmitted may optionally be provided with this request.

 Greybus UART Send Data Request
 """"""""""""""""""""""""""""""